hbrittany/ecommerce-website/user-testing-report.md

 - Added to cart
 - checked out

-### Brittany Robertson
+### Kayla Araujo

-- {He clicked on the link as expected…}
+- Clicked on product page
-- {He had troubles completing a specific task…}
+- found a product
-- {He asked these questions…}
+- filled in amount in field
-- {Fill in any observations that were important/relevant…}
+- added to cart
-- etc.
+- checked out

 ### Zhongze Jiang